AlecDziwanowski/HW18-SocialNetworkAPI/README_old.md

 * include .env?
 * need a setter in virtual for thoughtSchema and userSchema?
 * change format of time in thought and reaction models?
+* delete routes for friends and reactions need ids?
+* post routes for friends and reactions don't need ids?